MRSA infections destroy people’s lives. Staph can even kill. And many are caught in the cycle of infection, antibiotic, infection, antibiotic…

 - If your strain of bacteria isn’t responding to the recipe above try increasing the percentage (more drops of the essential oils oregano and tea tree–increase one drop at a time) and/or consider adding thyme oil, cinnamon oil, and lemongrass oil (1% at a time).

 - Take 2 oregano oil capsules twice daily, 12 hours apart.
 Oregano oil is an excellent broad spectrum herbal antibiotic.
+Oregano oil is not recommended for children younger that 5, children older than 5 may be able to take oregano in modified (child sized) doses but do check with your holistic pediatrician.

 - Use homeopathic Sulphur as needed to help reduce itching, adding peppermint oil to the Staph Infection Topical Remedy can also help with itching (though peppermint is not recommended for children).